may-mayyy/Focus-AI/README.md

 More info beneath:

 ### Target Users
 * **High school students** preparing for exams and needing help identifying weak spots.
 * **University students** dealing with dense lectures and complex readings.
 * **Self-learners** exploring new subjects without formal classes.
 * **Busy learners** who only have short time blocks and need efficient, focused study sessions.

+### Design Principles
+* **Micro over macro:** Keep lessons short and focused so students can learn in small, achievable steps.
+* **Personalization first:** Adapt content to each learner instead of forcing everyone through the same path.
+* **Clarity over complexity:** Explanations prioritize plain language and concrete examples.
+* **Feedback-driven:** Use quiz results and progress data to continuously improve recommendations.

 ### Watch the demo & workshop
 * [**Link to app prototype** ] (https://focus-ai-992a44d4.base44.app)